 Other potential causes may include uterine fibroids, pelvic inflammatory disease and adenomyosis, though each of these has a distinct set of symptoms and characteristics.
 Your healthcare provider may order testing such an internal pelvic sonogram to rule out these possibilities.

-Possible treatment of dysmenorrhea may include a variety of medications (often hormonal) or lifestyle modifications.
+Possible treatment of dysmenorrhea may include a variety of medications (often hormonal) or lifestyle modifications like getting more active, changing your diet, or opting for loose-fitting clothes and affordable period underwear.
 Once you’ve seen your healthcare provider and ruled out any underlying causes of dysmenorrhea, there are a number of low-intervention strategies for menstrual pain that you can try at home:

 Heat has been shown to be as effective as over-the-counter pain medications and may help improve other treatments